Skip to content

 This project provides a binary file of static-php-cli.
 You can directly download the binary file of the corresponding platform and then use it to build static PHP.
 Currently, the platforms supported by spc binary are Linux and macOS.

-Here's how to download from GitHub Actions:
+Here's how to download from self-hosted server:

 Build locally (using source code)